ThaisRobba/invrse/_posts/2014-11-19-phaserification.md

 I highly recommend reading more about <a href="https://github.com/chrisdickinson/beefy" target="_blank">Beefy</a> and <a href="https://github.com/substack/browserify-handbook" target="_blank">Browserify</a> so that you can adjust them to your workflow.

 I made <a href="https://github.com/OttoRobba/browserify-phaser" target="_blank">a simple template</a> that you can <a href="https://github.com/OttoRobba/browserify-phaser/archive/master.zip" target="_blank">download here</a>.
-It is mostly empty and you need to have Browserify and Beefy installed but should be really, really easy.
+It should be really, really easy for you to get started with it.
 Feel free to modify the template and show me the changes you've made!